Sarah-LB/my-first-project/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   readme from sodeinstitute template
+-   Example README.md from Code Institute used as template and edited.

+-   The modal signup form was taken from a Code Institute lesson and edited.

 ### Content

--   All content was written by the developer.
+-   Content was written by the developer and clinic owners.
--   README file inspired by Code Institute - need to add and edit A LOT.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   The psychological properties of colours were found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours) and used to determine color scheme of site as described in README.md.

--   modal javascript form from lessons

 ### Media

--   Logo design GIMP (inspired by Bunmi?)
+-   Logo designed by developer but inspired by example from clinic owners.

 -   hero-image sourced from https://stock.adobe.com/uk/contributor/37954/dmitry-sunagatov?load_type=author&prev_url=detail
 ### Acknowledgements
 -   services image from https://stock.adobe.com/uk/contributor/200467009/prostock-studio?load_type=author&prev_url=detail